davidawad/davidawad.github.io/_posts/2018-04-20-field-equations.md

 </div>

 Now we've come a long way talking about a lot of stuff that's not the metric tensor.
-Like most physics textbooks we're going to continue that trend by taking yet another look at the mac daddy pythagorean theorem.
+Like most physics textbooks we're going to continue that trend by taking yet another look at the justin beiber of philosphers, that's right.
+The mac daddy pythagorean theorem.
 Like good physicists we'll draw a fun diagram and apply what we know to arrive at something we don't.
 Afterwards, again like most physics students we'll think we understand it after reading it and then fail to reproduce it in the future.

 <div style="text-align:center"><img src ="{{ site.baseurl }}public/img/relativity/ex_3.png"/></div>

 Let's examine this example triangle.
 Obviously the variable names for the lengths of the sides are completely coincidental.